stirleng/stirleng.github.io/project.md

-I applied machine learning techniques to investigate the associations between weather conditions and wildfires in Riverside County, California.
-Below is my report.
+## Applications of Logistic Regression to Predict Wildfire Ignition in Riverside County

 ***